 When you decide to end your marriage in South Carolina, you can file a no-fault divorce or one founded on specific grounds.
 Grounds for a divorce in South Carolina include alcohol abuse, infidelity, drug abuse and physical abuse.
-In these situations, you will generally not need to prove an extended physical separation.
-For a no-fault divorce, you and your spouse will need to be living apart for at least one year to file.
+In these situations, you can avoid proving an extended physical separation.
+For a no-fault divorce in South Carolina, you and your spouse will need to be living apart for at least one year to file.

 Understanding Uncontested Divorces

 A divorce may be either no-fault or based on specific grounds in addition to being contested or uncontested.
-An uncontested divorce in South Carolina is one where both parties agree on the basics of divorce.
+An uncontested or “simple” divorce in South Carolina is one where both parties agree on the basics of divorce.
 This means they can reach a consensus on:

 - Division of property

 - Child support

 Usually, uncontested divorce happens after a couple has been separated for at least a year.
 Both parties are ready to leave the marriage, are willing to move forward and agree on the basic terms of how post-marriage life will work.

 Since so much is agreed upon, uncontested divorces can take as little as two or three months to resolve after the separation requirements are fulfilled.

 How an Uncontested Divorce Works

-Even if you are in agreement and ready to proceed with dissolving your marriage, an uncontested divorce still requires some work.
+Even if you agree and are ready to proceed with dissolving your marriage, an uncontested divorce still requires some work.
 You must meet the requirements for separation and you must file the paperwork.
 Both you and your spouse must submit financial declarations to be put on file.
 Your agreement has to be in writing and approved by a family court.
-The court will examine the document to ensure it is fair to any children and to both parties.
+The court will examine the document to ensure it is fair to any children and both parties.

 Once the agreement is ready, the divorce case has to be filed with the courts.
 You must request a hearing and show up for your court date.
 After the hearing, you can start your new life as an unmarried person.